Holophane Syracuse Medium

 Since this lantern entered the collection, Holophane now refer to this lantern as the 'QSM'.

 The Syracuse is of an all-aluminium construction, however the exterior is painted light grey.
-As the canopy is slightly curved, two small raised circles are provided so that the lantern can be made level when used in the side entry position - a spirit level could be placed across both of these.
+As the canopy is slightly curved, two small raised circles are provided, in order that the lantern can be made level when used in the side entry position - a spirit level could be placed across both of these.
 This example was mounted post-top however, and so the lantern obviously levels out itself when placed on the column.

 When looked at sideways-on, the lantern resembles either an Urbis DZ15 or Onyx.
 The lantern's shape is designed to minimise upward light, which I think it must do very well.
 Apart from some dried mud to the rear of the lantern (which will wipe off), the lantern is pretty much in as-new condition.